happybeing/dweb-blog/README.md

-# DWeb Blog - how to deploy a Website to Web and Decentralised Web
+# dWeb Blog - a Website for both Web and Decentralised Web

-DWeb Blog is a blazing fast website that is deployed to both the Web and DWeb (decentralised web) in a single command, and shows you how to do the same.
+dWeb Blog is a blazing fast website that you can deploy to both the Web and decenralised Web (dWeb) in a single command.
+The code is open source (GPL3), so everything here is free to use and build on.

-It supports combines the advanced features from [ReactJs](http://reactjs.org/) for design, and development, including hot reloading, with static optimisation and just-in-time preloading of [React-static](https://github.com/nozzle/react-static).
+dWeb combines the advanced features from [ReactJs](http://reactjs.org/) for website design and development, with [React-static](https://github.com/nozzle/react-static)'s blazing fast, optimised website with just-in-time preloading.

-DWeb's purpose is to show you how to do everything it does, and to provide a live tutorial for website development by documenting its evolution from capable demo and starting point for a pro website, to fully fledged CMS.
+This website's purpose is to show you how to do everything it does, and to provide a live tutorial for website development by documenting its evolution from capable demo and starting point for a pro website, to fully fledged CMS.
+Along the way it will also show other things I'm working on, such as SAFE Drive, decentralised Git, and of course Solid.

-With help, this project can be developed into a full featured Wordpress style CMS, combining the interoperability and analytical capabilities of Solid with the security, privacy and freedom of SAFE Network, and bridge the transition from the increasingly centralised web, to the a more robust user oriented decentralised web.
+With some help, this project can be developed into a full featured Wordpress style CMS, combining the interoperability and analytical capabilities of Solid with the security, privacy and freedom of SAFE Network, and bridge the transition from the increasingly centralised web, to the a more robust user oriented decentralised web.

 ## Current Status

-DWeb already works so you can visit it live on web and SAFE Network (see below) as well as use it as the basis for your own website.
+dWeb already works so you can visit it live on web and SAFE Network (see below) as well as use it as the basis for your own website.
 Posts and content are created in markdown, and automatically uploaded to the Web *and* to SAFE Network with a single command.

 Code and content versioning and backup are easily maintained under git.
 My intention is to build on this base to work with local headless CMS or cloud CMS, and other data types such as RDFa (Linked Data).